-More time at home during the COVID-19 pandemic has many families eager to welcome a furry friend.
+Each year, millions of families welcome a furry friend into their homes.
 Having a cat or dog can be emotionally rewarding for children and adults.
 Owning a dog also can get the family

 out of the house for fresh air and exercise on daily walks.